Outward compactness: -characterizations

 \section{$\LL^2$-characterizations}

 We now connect the concepts introduced in the previous section to compactness properties of second-order logic.
 The next definition provides the first step to establish these connections.
-In this definition, we consider simply definable measures of closeness with the additional property that closeness of a transitive model $M$ to $V_{M\cap\Ord}$ is expressible over $M$ by an $\LL^2$-statement.
-Remember that, given an $\in$-theory $F$ and a natural number $n>0$, a set-theoretic formula $\varphi(v_0,\ldots,v_{m-1})$ is a \emph{$\Delta_n^F$-formula} if there is a $\Sigma_n$-formula $\psi_0(v_0,\ldots,v_{m-1})$ and a $\Pi_n$-formula $\psi_1(v_0,\ldots,v_{m-1})$ with the property that holds for all $i<2$.
+In this definition, we consider simply definable measures of closeness with the additional property that the closeness of a transitive model $M$ to $V_{M\cap\Ord}$ is expressible over $M$ by an $\LL^2$-statement.
+Remember that, given a theory $F$ in the language of set theory and a natural number $n>0$, a set-theoretic formula $\varphi(v_0,\ldots,v_{m-1})$ is a \emph{$\Delta_n^F$-formula} if there is a $\Sigma_n$-formula $\psi_0(v_0,\ldots,v_{m-1})$ and a $\Pi_n$-formula $\psi_1(v_0,\ldots,v_{m-1})$ with the property that holds for all $i<2$.